ibm-cloud-docs/codeengine/configmap-secret.md

 1. To reference a defined configmap from your app or job, [create an environment variable](/docs/codeengine?topic=codeengine-envvar#envvar-create-ui).
 The environment variable can fully reference an existing configmap or reference an individual key in an existing configmap.
 2. After you create environment variables, you must restart your app or job for the changes to take effect.
 For apps, save and deploy your app to update the app with the environment variables that you defined.
 For jobs, submit your job to update the job with the environment variables that you defined.

-To update an environment variable that references a configmap, see [updating environment variables](/docs/codeengine?topic=codeengine-envvar#envvar-update-ui).
+To update an environment variable that references a configmap, see [updating environment variables](/docs/codeengine?topic=codeengine-envvar#envvar-update-ui) and [considerations when updating environment variables](/docs/codeengine?topic=codeengine-envvar#envvar-upd-consider).

 To remove an environment variable that references a configmap, see [deleting environment variables](/docs/codeengine?topic=codeengine-envvar#envvar-delete-ui).